yeojz/otplib/apps/docs/guide/rfc-implementations.md

 | counter   | No (HOTP only) | number | Initial counter       | 0       |
 | period    | No (TOTP only) | number | Time step in seconds  | 30      |

+The OTPAuth URI format does not define how duplicate query parameters are resolved.
+Otplib consistently uses the first occurrence of every decoded key, matching `URLSearchParams.get()`: the first value is parsed and validated, while later values are ignored without being decoded.
+A bare parameter counts as an empty first value.
+Avoid duplicate parameters when interoperability matters.

 ### URI Generation

 ```typescript